| |

 anything but a near-perfect democracy, elements of Western European opinion

+are waiting to proclaim American failure.
 The positive contributions that European governments make to common security,

 and to the transatlantic relationship, will also certainly weigh in the